rajangdavis/osvc_php/README.md

 ```

-## OSCRuby::AnalyticsReportsResults
+## OSvCPHP\AnalyticsReportsResults

 You can create a new instance either by the report 'id' or 'lookupName'.

-OSCRuby::AnalyticsReportsResults only has one function: 'run', which takes an OSCRuby::Client object.
+OSvCPHP\AnalyticsReportsResults only has one function: 'run', which takes an OSvCPHP\Client object.

-OSCRuby::AnalyticsReportsResults have the following properties: 'id', 'lookupName', and 'filters'.
-More on filters and supported datetime methods are below this OSCRuby::AnalyticsReportsResults example script.
+OSvCPHP\AnalyticsReportsResults have the following properties: 'id', 'lookupName', and 'filters'.
+More on filters and supported datetime methods are below this OSvCPHP\AnalyticsReportsResults example script.

 ```php
 require_once('./osvc_php.php');